What causes plantar fasciitis to flare up and what does it feel like?

 - Increasing your running or walking volumes too suddenly

-- If the other muscles in your legs are weak
+- If the muscles in your feet or legs are weak

 - If the muscles along the back of your legs are excessively tight (glutes, hamstrings, calves)